ABarqawi9/Temperature-Converter-GUI/README.md

 - **Color Indicator:** Background color changes based on the temperature range (green for cooler temperatures, red for warmer ones).
 - **Error Handling:** Displays an error message if the user enters invalid input.
 - **Clear Button:** Easily reset the input and output fields.

-## Prerequisites
-Before running the Temperature Converter, ensure you have the following:
-- Python 3.x installed on your system.

 ## How to Use
 1. Run the script using a Python interpreter.